Jondes/React-Typescript/README.md

-# This branch is about frogs.
-We need more pictures about frogs.
+# This branch is about React Typescript